Category: Twin Flames and Soulmates Written by Robert Wilkinson Views: 1851

 As we change old patterns that attracted the lesser, we begin to live a different way of relating to ourselves, others, our world and experiences, as well as Life itself.
 Then we ARE the Love we once sought, and can BE that greater Love in our world.

 So truly, Happy Valentine’s Day!
-May you all be inspired to find the Higher Love that attracts truly loving friends and companions so that all may find what they need to nourish and strengthen their Soul connections.
+May you all be inspired to find your Higher Love which will attract truly loving friends and companions, since that will open ten thousand doors to all which nourishes and strengthens the Soul connections which we share.

 About the author: